misterpaul/strands-stats/plan.md

         *   [ ] Add ESLint to vscode
         *   [ ] Add GitHub Code Scanning
     *   [ ] DAST testing
+        *   [ ] Explicitly test that the static files and route handling do not allow path Traversal.
+See #35 line 111
     *   [ ] Fuzzing
     *   [ ] Pen Testing